Skills Academies

 You can also access a wide range of personal and ‘soft skills’ training, and individual support to address your barriers to training and employment:

-• Workshops in specific personal and employability skills, for example resilience, communication.
+• Workshops in specific personal and employability skills, for example, resilience and communication

 • Multiple step-on and step-off points for greater flexibility